NolyCc/weather_app_flask/README.md

 # Weather App — Tech Assessment 1 (Backend‑first, Flask)

-A minimal backend‑first weather app for **Tech Assessment 1**.
-Users can enter a location (city, postal code, etc.) or use their current geolocation to get **real‑time current weather** and an optional **5‑day forecast** from OpenWeatherMap.

-> Assessment requirements referenced from the provided PDF: build a weather app that accepts user input for location, shows current weather, and (to stand apart) add a 5‑day forecast and current‑location support【7†file_search】.

 ## Features
 - Enter **city / postal code** or use **browser geolocation**
 - Current weather: temperature, feels‑like, humidity, wind, description, icon, local time
 - Optional **5‑day forecast** (one representative entry per day around noon)
-- Simple server‑rendered UI (Jinja templates), minimal CSS
-- No fancy frontend build steps

 ## Stack
 - Python 3.9+